About the LTCP

 We have developed three initial supporting strategies for freight and logistics, active travel and innovation.
 These build upon the high-level policies in the LTCP but provide more detail about our proposals and how they will be delivered.

-Work is now commencing on developing the remaining supporting strategies.
-These include the area and corridor travel plans, bus strategy, rail strategy, and digital strategy.
+Work is now commencing on developing the remaining supporting strategies including area and corridor travel plans and public transport.

 Active Travel Strategy